Site icon Slavic Vegan

 Vegan Shuba (Eggplant under the sea)

-So let’s start with vegan Shuba or I’m gonna give it it’s own nice name – Eggplant under the sea.
+So let’s start with vegan Shuba, or I’m gonna give it its own nice name – Eggplant under the sea.

-Meanwhile peel the eggplant and cut it into small thin pieces.
+Meanwhile, peel the eggplant and cut it into small, thin pieces.

-This is how double-layered Shuba looks originally:
+This is how double-layered Shuba looks initially:

 Cool your vegetables.
 Peel and shred them separately.

-Place in a fridge overnight.
+Place in the fridge overnight.

 Print